Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of SFH on broad-band galaxy SED

-As explained above, galaxies undergoing strong star-forming episodes are very blue, while galaxies without any formation of stars become progressively redder.
-This motivates exploration of the following proxy for galaxy colours: the fraction of stellar mass formed over the last $t_f$ years before observation time $t_0$, $f_*(t_f) \equiv \frac{M_*(t_0) - M_*(t_0-t_f)}{M_*(t_0)}$.
+This aforementioned scenario motives exploration of the following proxy for galaxy colours: the fraction of stellar mass formed over the last $t_f$ years before observation time $t_0$, $f_*(t_f) \equiv \frac{M_*(t_0) - M_*(t_0-t_f)}{M_*(t_0)}$.
 In Fig.~\ref{fig:colordif_IM}, we display the projection of the simulated colours produced in \S\ref{sub:SFHSED_colors} for \umachine onto the {g-r; r-i} plane (see Appendix~\ref{app:tng_res} for an analogous figure for \illustris).
 Symbols are colour-coded according to \fstar and indicate the results for individual galaxies.
 We find that the g-r and r-i colours present a very strong correlation with \fstar for star-forming and quenched galaxies in haloes of different masses, where these colours get bluer as \fstar increases.
-Of course, this correlation is entirely expected based on the well-established physical picture outlined above; our concern in the remainder of this section is a quantitative assessment of the explanatory power of \fstar when applied to the physically-motivated star formation histories predicted by \illustris and \umachine.
+Of course, this correlation is entirely expected based on the well-established physical model introduced above; our concern in the remainder of this section is a quantitative assessment of the explanatory power of \fstar when applied to the physically-motivated star formation histories predicted by \illustris and \umachine.

 We further test the accuracy of $f_*$ as a proxy for SFH variations in galaxy colours by computing the correlation between the projection of the colours shown in Fig.~\ref{fig:colordif_IM} onto the SFH-direction, exploring $f_*(t_f)$ for $t_f=0.25$, 0.5, 1, 1.5, and 2 Gyr.
 We find that the strength of this correlation at $t_f<1\,\mathrm{Gyr}$ exceeds $r_s=0.86$ and 0.96 for \umachine and \illustris, respectively, with very little dependence upon $t_f$.
 In contrast, this correlation weakens rapidly for timescales larger than $t_f\gtrsim1\,\mathrm{Gyr}$.
-This characteristic timescale reflects the lifetime of blue stars, which typically leave the main sequence within a billion years.
+This characteristic timescale reflects the time at which all stars more massive than $2\,\Msun$ have left the main sequence.
+We note that this timescale is wavelength dependent; young (old) stars are much brighter on wavelengths shorter (longer) than those studied here \citep[e.g.,][]{Maraston1998}, and thus our results only hold for optical and near-infrared rest-frame colours.